The FinFloh Blog

 What is a Credit Risk Scoring Model?

-Credit Risk Scoring Model Definition : A Credit Risk Scoring Model is a mathematical tool used by lenders, financial institutions, and credit agencies to evaluate the likelihood of a borrower defaulting on a loan or credit obligation.
+Credit Risk Scoring Model Definition : A Credit Risk Scoring Model is a mathematical tool lenders, financial institutions, and credit agencies use to evaluate the likelihood of a borrower defaulting on a loan or credit obligation.
 This model assigns a numerical value, or “credit score,” based on an individual’s or business’s creditworthiness.
-It considers […]
+It considers various […]

 author avatar finfloh